Uganda: Bobi Wine arrested during rally, his office says | DW | 15.03.2021

 Ugandan opposition leader Bobi Wine was arrested on Monday in the capital Kampala as he took part in a peaceful protest, his office reported on his Twitter.

-The singer, lawmaker and presidential contender had called for protests following a crackdown on his supporters and aides, with hundreds reportedly detained.
+The singer, lawmaker and presidential contender had called for protests following a crackdown on his supporters and aides who, with hundreds reportedly detained.

 Security forces surrounded Wine's house after police took him there following the arrest, his office said on Twitter